FREE Case Review (866) 588-0600

 What are the Diseases Associated With Exposure to Asbestos?

-There are several different kinds of diseases that are eligible for mesothelioma settlements.
+Several different kinds of diseases are eligible for mesothelioma settlements.
 They can be categorized in the following ways:

-• Cancerous: Some diseases are malignant (or cancerous), such as a mesothelioma case and lung cancer.
+• Cancerous: Some diseases are malignant (or cancerous), such as mesothelioma case and lung cancer.

 • Non-Cancerous: Others are benign (non-malignant or non-cancerous), such as asbestosis, pleural plaques, diffuse pleural fibrosis, and benign pleural effusions.

-There are many multidistrict litigation law firms in the United States that advertise their legal services for mesothelioma lawsuits; however, most of these law firms do not actually litigate mesothelioma settlements.
+Many multidistrict litigation law firms in the United States advertise their legal services for mesothelioma lawsuits; however, most of these law firms do not litigate mesothelioma settlements against asbestos companies.

-If you or a loved one developed mesothelioma, you should contact us immediately.
-You may be entitled to mesothelioma compensation options by filing a mesothelioma lawsuit / asbestos lawsuit and our multidistrict litigation law firm can help.
+If you or your family members develop mesothelioma, you should contact us immediately.
+You may be entitled to mesothelioma compensation options by filing a mesothelioma lawsuit / wrongful death lawsuit against asbestos companies and our multidistrict litigation law firm can help.

 What is Asbestos?

-Asbestos is the name given to a number of naturally occurring minerals that have been used as ingredients in manufacturing products since the late 1800's.
+Asbestos is the name given to several naturally occurring minerals that have been used as ingredients in manufacturing products since the late 1800s.

-Asbestos deposits have been mined extensively in Canada, South Africa, Australia, Russia and the United States.
-Once the asbestos is mined and/or used in the mesothelioma lawsuit process, tiny fibers are created.
-The fibers cause disease when breathed into the lungs.
+According to a 2023 study by Minesh Khatri, MD, from WebMD, asbestos deposits have been mined extensively in Canada, South Africa, Australia, Russia, and the United States.
+Once asbestos is mined and/or used in the mesothelioma lawsuit process, tiny fibers are created.
+These fibers cause disease when they are inhaled into the lungs [2].

 There are several different types of mesothelioma and asbestos cases.
 The following is a list of the different types of asbestos: